Poncke Princen: Deteriorating health and final years

 His American friend Max White remarked: "When I learned who was at the memorial service, and at the mosque and cemetery, I was struck by how wide a swath of Indonesia mourned him: from former 'tapols' [political prisoners] to members of the government and military".
 "We will miss him deeply ... a person of such fine quality, rich life experience and persistence in defending his belief in human rights," said Munir, Princen's young colleague at the Commission for Missing Persons and Victims and Violence (Kontras).

 He was also mourned in the East Timorese capital Dili, where Xanana Gusmão – soon to be inaugurated president – said that he was deeply saddened by Princen's death: "He was my friend, and he encouraged us in our struggle.
 East Timor owes a lot to him."

-The aforementioned Jose Amorim Diaz added: "He was a great friend, a friend who gave us courage and inspiration.
+Jose Amorim Diaz added: "He was a great friend, a friend who gave us courage and inspiration.
 A friend who taught us moderation, tolerance and dialogue.
 Above all, a friend who shared our pain and grief.(...)
 With immense sadness we bow our heads to this noble man who has devoted his entire life for the cause of Human Rights, Democracy and Peace."